-Student's Last Name First Name curity Number Student Citizenship Status (check one of the following) U.S. citizen (U.S. national) Neither citizen nor elig gible noncitizen Eligible noncitizen (Enter your Alien Re gistration Number in the l box to the right.)
-Your Alien Reg Your Alien Registration Number Generally, you are an eligible nonci • A A permanent U.S. resident with a Perma A conditional permanent resident with a Conditional Green Card (I-551C); The holder of an Arrival-Departure Record (I-94) from the Department of Homeland Security showing any of the following designations: "Refugee," "Asylum Granted," "Parolee" (I-94 confirms paroled for a minimum of one year and status has not expired), T-Visa holder (T-1, T-2, T-3, etc.) or "Cuban-Haitian Entrant;" or The holder of a valid certification or eligibility letter from the Department of Health and Human Services showing a designation of "Victim of human trafficking."
-Student Marital Status (check on e of the following) Single Married or remarried Separated Divorced or widowed lowed You will be asked to provide information about your spouse if you are married or remarried.
+Student's Last Name First Name curity Number Student Citizenship Status (check one of the following) U.S. citizen (U.S. national) Eligible noncitizen (Enter your Alien Re Your Alien Reg Your Alien Registration Number Generally, you are an eligible nonci • A A permanent U.S. resident with a Perma A conditional permanent resident with a Conditional Green Card (I-551C); The holder of an Arrival-Departure Record (I-94) from the Department of Homeland Security showing any of the following designations: "Refugee," "Asylum Granted," "Parolee" (I-94 confirms paroled for a minimum of one year and status has not expired), T-Visa holder (T-1, T-2, T-3, etc.) or "Cuban-Haitian Entrant;" or The holder of a valid certification or eligibility letter from the Department of Health and Human Services showing a designation of "Victim of human traffickin" Student Marital Status (check on e of the following) Single Married or remarried Separated Diversion Divorced or wid lowed You will be asked to provide information on about your spouse if you are married or remai rried.
 Selective Service Registration If you are male and 25 or younger, you can use the FAFSA to register with Selective Service.
 What is the highest school parent 1 completed?
 Middle school/Jr. high College or beyond High school Other/unknown High school / ΠΙΚΠΟΨΠ What is the highest school pare nt 2 completed?
 Middle school ol/Jr. high  🗖 Colleg ge or beyond High school Other/unknown